napiorkowskimarcin/404-DEV-AND-DEL-API-DOCKER/README.md

 "password": "marcin0@marcin"
 }

-## After beeing logged in, copy access token to be able to receive data.
+### After beeing logged in, copy access token to be able to receive data.

-## I alse created an other version of app, with view engine.
+### I alse created an other version of app, with view engine.
 Maybe you want to see it?

 https://github.com/napiorkowskimarcin/402-DEVANDDEL

+### BTW I started to rewrite app in typescript.
+It will be loaded on github later on( unfortunately I have other stuff to do.)

+### Next part - I am goint to change REST to graphQL.